WordPoints/wordpoints/CONTRIBUTING.md

 Thank you for your interest in contributing to the plugin!
 There are several things to keep in mind when submitting a pull request:

+* Usually changes should be made against the `master` branch, as this is where development takes place.
+The exception are patches for bugs present in both `master` and the latest release.
+Those should be fixed against the `stable` branch, so the fix can be easily merged into both `master` and the latest `x.x` branch.
 * Be sure that your patch conforms to the [WordPress coding standards](http://make.wordpress.org/core/handbook/coding-standards/).
 You'll also want to read through the [WordPoints standards](https://github.com/WordPoints/standards).